risoo10/pacman-game-graphics-class/README.md

 Simple "PACMAN like" 3D game using C++, OpenGL and custom teacher's library.

-You can finf teacher's library at [PPGSO repository](https://github.com/drahosp/ppgso)
+You can find teacher's library at [PPGSO repository](https://github.com/drahosp/ppgso)